 Linfield improved its shooting percentage considerably after intermission, hitting 47 percent while holding Evergreen State to just 29 percent.

 Henson paced Linfield with 19 points and nine rebounds, hitting 7-of-16 from the field.
 Maltman added 14 points, six rebounds and four assists.
-Jessica McMillan (So., McMinnville, Ore.) came off the Linfield bench for four points and two rebounds.
+Jessica McMillan (Jr., McMinnville, Ore.) came off the Linfield bench for four points and two rebounds.
 Mets totaled eight points, three steals and one assist.

 Swain’s 18 points carried TESC.
 Jones added 14 points and six rebounds while Sammi Clark had 12 points, seven rebounds and four assists for the Geoducks.